demelvin/webtask-google-directions/README.md

 ### Create a new webtask within Slack

-After you have [installed Slash Webtasks](https://webtask.io/slack) on your Slack team, you can create the directions  webtask by typing
+After you have [installed Slash Webtasks](https://webtask.io/slack) on your Slack team, you can create the directions  webtask by typing the following as a Slack message within any Slack channel:

 ```
 /wt make directions